rust-console/gba/book/src/ch1/the_display_control_register.md

 around, so we'll be sure to have some extra diagrams in the chapter that deals with it.

-Bit 7 forces the screen to stay in vblank as long as it's set.
+Bit 7 forces the screen to stay in VBlank as long as it's set.
 This allows the fastest use of the VRAM, Palette, and Object Attribute Memory.
 Obviously if you leave this on for too long the player will notice a blank screen, but it might be okay to use for a moment or two every once in a while.